 Opening hours of the Museum of Las Cortes de Cádiz: Tues-Fri 9 am-8 pm, Sat and Sun to 2 pm.
 Closed on Mondays and bank holidays.

 Entrance fee to the Museum of Las Cortes de Cádiz: Free.

 Another popular Cadiz beach is the long and wide Playa de la Victoria.
-Lined with bars, restaurants and hotels, this beach is a favourite both day and night.
+Lined with bars, restaurants, and hotels, this beach is a favorite both day and night.
 You can reach by buses 1 and 7.

 Address of Puerta de Tierra in Cadiz: Plaza de la Constitución.

 Opening hours of Puerta de Tierra in Cadiz: Tues-Sun 9 am-3 pm and 5-8 pm.

 Entrance fee of Puerta de Tierra in Cadiz: Free.

 This religious monument consists of two chapels, one for the Passion and one dedicated to the Holy Sacrament.
 A stunning example of Spanish neo-classical style, many artists took part in its construction, such as architects Cayén and his disciple, Benjumeda, and painters Zacarías González Velázquez, Antonio Camarón, Antonio Cavallini, Franz Riedmayer an even Francisco Goya.